Gold Is Not An Investment

 And the data above seems to imply that gold as a tail-risk hedge works.
 I don’t buy it because tail-risks literally mean an end of the world-type situation which none of the episodes described above were or came to be.

-And what are we going to do with that bar of gold when the world ends?
+And what are you going to do with that bar of gold when the world ends?
 Nothing.
 Nobody would care for it.

-And how much of our total money are we going to put into gold?
+And how much of your total money are you willing to stake in gold?
 Five percent?
 Ten percent?
-If the other 90 percent goes to zero, does it even matter?
+If the remaining 90 percent goes to zero, does it even matter?

 No amount of opining on gold would be complete without citing a few of the choicest quotes from the goat himself.